Relocation Guide · Last updated 2 June 2026

 There are several routes to Gibraltar residency, and the right one depends on your circumstances.

 Category 2 (High Net Worth) residency: Designed for wealthy individuals.
-Requires ownership or lease of an approved Gibraltar property (minimum values apply at the time of writing), proof of net assets above a threshold, and a formal tax status application.
-Provides the fixed tax ceiling that makes Gibraltar particularly attractive for high-income retirees.
+Requires ownership or lease of an approved Gibraltar property, proof of net assets above a threshold, and a formal tax status application through the Gibraltar Finance Centre.
+Approved residential developments for Category 2 include Ocean Village, Europlaza, Europort and The Anchorage Buena Vista.
+This route provides the fixed tax ceiling that makes Gibraltar particularly attractive for high-income retirees.

 To be a Gibraltar tax resident, you need to be physically present in Gibraltar for a minimum period and have genuine ties here.
 It is not a paper exercise.
 Gibraltar's tax authority takes residency seriously, and former UK residents also need to ensure they properly exit the UK tax system.
-Take professional advice.
+Take professional advice from a qualified Gibraltar law firm before submitting any application.

 Cost of Living in Gibraltar for Retirees